RandomComputerUser/FancyLighting/README.md

 ## Latest Version

 **v0.9.1 (2024-11-21)**
-- Fixed compability with Lights and Shadows when using the enhanced HDR render mode
+- Fixed compatibility with the Lights and Shadows mod when using the enhanced HDR render mode
 - Updated the mod icon